Management and Security

 12.In the Directory ID field, paste the ID you copied from the Azure AD Portal.

 14.Browse to and select your enrollment agreement .html file, then click Save.

 During the initial device setup, the user will select Set up for an organization and enter their corporate email address.
 The device will enroll with Mobility Manager and walk them through the rest of the setup.
-For information about deploying the agent after MDM enrollment, see Installing the Agent during or after enrollment.
+For information about deploying the agent after MDM enrollment, see Installing the Agent.

 Was this article useful?